versia-pub/docs/docs/federation/endpoints.md

 }' https://example.com/users/uuid/inbox
 ```

-The server **MUST** respond with a `200 OK` response code if no error occurred.
+The server **MUST** respond with a `200 OK` response code if the operation was successful.

 ## User Outbox

-Users in Lysand have an outbox, which is a list of objects that the user has posted.
-This is similar to the outbox in ActivityPub.
+In Lysand, users have an outbox, which is a list of objects that the user has posted.
+This is akin to the outbox in ActivityPub.

 The server **MUST** specify the outbox URL in the actor object.